henry2004y/Vlasiator.jl/docs/src/python.md

 ```

 !!! warn
-    For multithreading Python programs that call Julia, we need to make sure that PythonCall is installed in Julia.
-Otherwise the Python program will try to install PythonCall everytime!
+    There seems to be issue that JuliaCall may decide to check pkg installation every time for a new session.
+We need to first make sure that PythonCall is installed in Julia; then either pip or conda should be set properly.

 ## PyJulia